 The following discussion and analysis provides information that Matterport's management believes is relevant to an assessment and understanding of Matterport's consolidated results of operations and financial condition.
-The discussion should be read together with our audited consolidated financial statements as of and for the years ended December 31, 2021 and 2020 and the accompanying notes, and other financial information included elsewhere within this prospectus.
-This discussion may contain forward-looking statements based upon Matterport's current expectations, estimates and projections that involve risks and uncertainties.
-Actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those discussed under "Risk Factors", "Cautionary Statement Regarding Forward-Looking Statements" and other disclosures included in this prospectus.
-Unless the context otherwise requires, all references in this section to "we," "our," "us," "the Company" or "Matterport" refer to the business of Matterport, Inc., a Delaware corporation, and its subsidiaries both prior to the consummation of and following the Merger (as defined below).
+The discussion should be read together with our audited consolidated financial statements as of and for the years ended December 31, 2021 and 2020 and the accompanying notes, and other financial information included elsewhere within this Annual Report on Form 10-K. This discussion may contain forward-looking statements based upon Matterport's current expectations, estimates and projections that involve risks and uncertainties.
+Actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those discussed under "Risk Factors", "Cautionary Statement Regarding Forward-Looking Statements" and other disclosures included in this Annual Report on Form 10-K. Unless the context otherwise requires, all references in this section to "we," "our," "us," "the Company" or "Matterport" refer to the business of Matterport, Inc., a Delaware corporation, and its subsidiaries both prior to the consummation of and following the Merger (as defined below).